-3.2 Limitations of the Activity Definition at the Cells Level
+3.2.
+Limitations of the activity definition at the cell level

 To fully understand how this algorithm accounts for activity, it is important to clearly determine what is the activity in this context.
-Thus, the next part will try to apprehend this concept and formulate a definition of activity allowing a better understanding of the algorithm performances.
+Thus, in the next part we try to apprehend this concept and formulate a definition of activity allowing a better understanding of the algorithm performances.

-3.2.1 A First Activity Definition for Excitable Medium
+3.2.1.
+A first activity definition for excitable medium.
+A first-level definition can be established:

-A first level definition can be established:
+Activity Hypothesis 1: cell activity

-Activity Hypothesis 1: Cells activity
+If qualitative activity corresponds to a state change in a cell, then, in a memoized cellular automaton, activity is defined at the cell level, and, intuitively the more cells that change state, the more the quantitative activity increases and then the more the computation overhead increases.

-If qualitative activity corresponds to a state change in a cell, then, in a memoized cellular automaton, activity is defined at the cells level, and, intuitively the more cells change state, the more quantitative activity increases and then the more computation overhead increases.
 To verify this hypothesis, two simulations have been run in excitable medium with various parameters.
-The simulation of wave propagation takes place in a cube of $10243^3$ cells.
+The simulation of wave propagation takes place in a cube of $10, 243^3$ cells.

-In the first simulation, new waves appear randomly according to an exponential law distribution of rate parameter $\lambda = 0.1$ (one stimulation every 10 time step on average).
+In the first simulation, new waves appear randomly according to an exponential law distribution of rate parameter $\lambda = 0.1$ (1 stimulation every 10 time steps on average).
 These waves appear randomly on the entire cube.
-In the second simulation, new waves appear according to an exponential law distribution of rate parameter $\lambda = 0.125$ (one stimulation every 8 time step on average).
+In the second simulation, new waves appear according to an exponential law distribution of rate parameter $\lambda = 0.125$ (1 stimulation every 8 time steps on average).
 Waves appear on a corner.